 Female perspective.
 Women photographers have a unique way of seeing the world.
 I’d like to see more of it, especially in our male-dominated niche.
 “Purple Mood,” “Calm,” and “Dwell” are great examples of ladies answering the call for submissions.

 Earth and sustainability.
 The topic of the century.
-An essay expressing thoughts on this worrying theme, like Maite’s “Of Pine Cones and Trees” or a field report like “Plastic Thailand” will do well on Analog.Cafe.
+An essay expressing thoughts on this worrying theme, like Maite’s “Of Pine Cones and Trees” or a field report like “Plastic Thailand,” will do well on Analog.Cafe.

 Traveller’s impressions of foreign landscapes and cultures.
 Another classic subject.
 While abundant, travel stories are still finding ample audience.
-We all choose our adventures a little different; paired with beautiful images, like that of “Echoing Themes” by Andrew, they are a great read any day.
+We all choose our adventures a little differently; paired with beautiful images, like that of “Echoing Themes” by Andrew, they are a great read any day.